-Friendly Planet requires all travelers on our Small Group Tours, Value Vacations, and Independent Packages to be fully vaccinated against COVID-19 at least 14 days prior to departure, except travelers who are too young to be vaccinated, regardless of whether the destination(s) require it.
+We require all travelers on our Small Group Tours, Value Vacations, and Independent Packages to be fully vaccinated against COVID-19 at least 14 days prior to departure, except travelers who are too young to be vaccinated.
 For our Biblical Journeys and Custom Group tours, vaccines are strongly encouraged and may be required by the tour leader or the destination(s) visited.

 Your final travel documents will be sent to you via email by 14 days prior to departure.
 These will include your daily itinerary, hotel and emergency contact information, and other relevant information.
 Please print your documents and take them with you.
 If you're departing in less than a week and haven't received your documents, let us know immediately!

 If you purchased travel insurance, please print and carry your policy documents, including contact information for emergency travel assistance and instructions on how to make a claim.
 If you purchased the travel protection plan we offer, we recommend you print the full policy.

 We encourage all U.S. citizens and nationals traveling abroad to enroll in the Department of State's Smart Traveler Enrollment Program (STEP).
 This free service allows you to receive important updates about safety and security issues in your destination, and makes it easier for the U.S. Embassy, as well as family & friends, to contact you in case of an emergency.
 To enroll or get more information, please visit the STEP website or any U.S. Embassy or Consulate.